Am I A Bad Friend For Not Attending Birthday Trips?

 AdvertisementADVERTISEMENT

 Let's start with the hard, inarguable data.
-The median wage for Black women in the United States is $36,303.
+The median wage for Black women in the United States is $36,303 (roughly $57,000 AUD).
 Say you have a friend group of three, and each girl wants to do an overseas trip.
-Based on this viral TikTok, a trip to a destination in Mexico is $3,350.
-If each member of your circle wanted to travel across the country for a vacation that would cost a similar amount of money, in total, you'd be spending $10,050.
+Based on this viral TikTok, a trip to a destination in Mexico is $3,350 ($5,260 AUD).
+If each member of your circle wanted to travel across the country for a vacation that would cost a similar amount of money, in total, you'd be spending $10,050 ($15,801 AUD).
 That’s approximately 28% of Black women's income if you go off the average median wage.
 Now, let's put that into perspective.
-For Americans, 30% of their salary goes toward rent.
+For Americans and Australians alike, 30% of our salaries goes toward rent.
 Therefore, to be a “good friend," based on the examples and data provided, you'd have to spend almost the same amount you'd pay for rent in a year... on three trips.

 AdvertisementADVERTISEMENT